javi14z/mw_deployment/README.md

     We use the sockets library in Python, which offers low-level access to network interfaces.
 Using this library, we have developed a straightforward server that listens for bursts of traffic from clients.

 #### **Ddosserver:**
-- ngnix:
+- caddy:
     ```
-    kubectl exec -n ddos ddosserver -- nginx -g 'daemon off;'
+    kubectl exec -n ddos ddosserver -- caddy run --config /etc/caddy/Caddyfile'
     ```
-    We have set up a standard HTTP/2 server using NGINX, with the aim of serving a basic 'Hello World' web page at the root URI.
+    We have set up a standard HTTP/3 server using caddy, with the aim of serving a basic 'Hello World' web page at the root URI.
 This URI will be used by clients to carry out the HTTP flood attack

 - bind9:
     ```